User Guide#

 TorchANI#

 The TorchANI package can be used to create models using the pretrained ANI-1ccx and ANI-2x potentials.
-The NNPOps package can optionally be used to accelerate model calculations.

 Both ANI-1ccx and ANI-2x are ensembles of eight models.
 Averaging over all eight models leads to slightly more accurate results than any one individually.
 You can optionally use only a single model, which leads to a large improvement in speed at the cost of a small decrease in accuracy.